-Lawyer For DUI Car Accidents in SC
+Lawyer For DUI Car Accidents in South Carolina

-Consequences for Drunk Drivers
+Consequences for Drunk Drivers in South Carolina

 Knowing that the drunk driver should encounter criminal consequences might come as some solace following the stress of a DUI motor vehicle accident.
 If an individual’s BAC (Blood Alcohol Content) is above the lawful restriction with regard to their age and/or occupation, then they may be charged with a DUI (driving under the influence).
 The official blood alcohol content limit for an individual that is more than 21 years of age and is not a commercial driver is .08%.
 The limit for somebody who’s less than 21 years of age is .02%, irrespective of occupation.
 The legal blood alcohol content limit for somebody that’s a professional driver is .04%.

 The implications of driving under the influence can follow somebody for the remainder of their lives, in many cases.
 It could stop them from being allowed to obtain certain work opportunities, it may cause them to lose their license, and it may lead to considerable fees and also jail.
-Sometimes, the inebriated motorist is going to be made to carry out a substance treatment program.
+Sometimes, the drunk driver is going to be made to carry out a substance treatment program.
 Those who are facing 1st arrests might be able to finish a treatment program and pay off fines without the need of having the arrest stick to them forever.

-Obtaining Reimbursement Following a DUI Car Accident
+Obtaining Reimbursement Following a DUI Car Accident in South Carolina

 - The drunk motorist owed you a duty of care.